 If you see unexpected alerts on SSL traffic, the inspection profile might be inspecting the decrypted server response.
-Learn more.
+Learn more on page 35.

 - 1. In the SMS tools, click Devices.

 - 2. Click All Devices > device_name.

 - 3. Click Events > Traffic to view traffic graph for SSL traffic.